skycoin/skycoin-exchange/README.md

   }
 }
 ```
-The previous response json is a skycoin wallet's balance result, you can see the balance contains `hours` field, while if bitcoin, the `hours` field will be omited.
+The above response json is a skycoin wallet's balance result, you can see the balance contains `hours` field, while if bitcoin, the `hours` field will be omited.

 ```
 Dependencies